UmangChamaria/jcenterKotlin/README.md

-Helper Scripts to release Kotlin artifacts to jcenter.
+Helper Scripts to release Kotlin and Java artifacts to jcenter.